How to Make a Sawtooth Star Quilt Block

 • Four Flying Geese Units

-• In addition, the Flying Geese units can be constructed using the traditional method or the no-waste Flying Geese method.
+• In addition, the Flying Geese units can be constructed using the traditional or no-waste Flying Geese methods.

 Today’s pattern features the traditional Flying Geese method.
 I prefer this method because it reduces the seams in the block (as compared to the half-square triangle method.